ALSO OIL FILTER BILLET CAP

 - Total Quartz 9000 Energy 5W-40

-- AMSOIL 5W-40 Classic ESP (AMSOIL has not sought FCA certification, but officially guaranties that this oil is a suitable alternative)
+- AMSOIL FS Synthetic European 5W-40 (AMSOIL has not sought FCA certification, but officially guarantees that this oil is also a suitable alternative)

-Note 1: Mobil has not sought FCA certification, but officially guaranties that their Mobil 1 ESP X3 0W-40 oil is also a suitable alternative.
-I only mention this since, the others listed above may not be easily obtainable in some countries (since some Fiat dealers are even using Mobil 1, it is doubtful that FCA would fight this choice, should an oil related issue occur during the warranty period).
+Note 1: Although Mobil has not sought FCA certification, they officially guarantee that their Mobil 1 ESP X3 0W-40 oil is also a suitable alternative.
+I only mention this since, the others listed above may not be easily obtainable in some countries, and since some FIAT dealers in cold-climate regions are using Mobil 1, it is doubtful that FCA would fight this choice, should an oil related issue occur during the warranty period.

-Note 2: In addition to lubricating your engine, the oil also plays a major function within the Multi-Air brick in controlling all of your intake valves* (the ECU even has the oil temperature/viscosity parameters for the entire working temperature range of Pennzoil’s Platinum Euro oil, programmed in), so it is imperative that you adhere to the specified oil requirements, and not just find any ‘ol 5W-30 or 5W-40 oil that is convenient! (quite likely in some quick-lube shops).
+Note 2: In addition to lubricating your engine, the oil also plays a major function within the Multi-Air brick in individually controlling all of your intake valves* (the ECU even has the oil temperature/viscosity parameters for the entire working temperature range of Pennzoil’s Platinum Euro oil, programmed in), so it is imperative that you adhere to the specified oil requirements, and not just find any ‘ol 5W-30 or 5W-40 oil that is convenient! (quite likely in some quick-lube shops).

 Oil & Oil Filter Change Interval (shorter of ): 10,000 miles max. or ≈1 year or when the oil-life monitor indicates “Oil Change Due!” (the yellow maintenance wrench symbol also illuminates in your instrument cluster)

 Oil Filter Cartridge: Mopar 68102241AA (or equivalent; includes new cap O-ring)